Frequently asked questions about the theatre department and audition process

 Yes, students may audition once per year with a maximum of two auditions for the program.

-Theatre students should have at least two years of private voice and one year of dance and acting training.
+Theatre performance students should have at least one year of acting training; those majoring or minoring in musical theatre should also have at least two years of private voice and one year of dance training.
 Students should have experience in high school or professional/community theatre prior to auditioning for the program.

 The average ratio for most theatre classes is 15:1, except dance, which has a ratio of 20:1.

-Musical theatre students will take one year of classical ballet, three years of jazz, and one year of tap.
+Musical theatre students will take one year of classical ballet, three years of jazz and one year of tap.
 Additional training requires an interview with the chair of the dance department.
+It is also possible for musical theatre students to audition for a dance minor, which is common within the department.

 Students may audition in the second semester of their freshman year for Playhouse Jr. and student-directed one acts.
 Main stage productions require students to have sophomore status.